 Continue providing your child’s care at home.
 If you are still concerned about your child, call NHS 111 – dial 111

-It is not possible to prevent ear infections; however, you can do things that may reduce your child’s chances of developing the condition.
+It is not possible to prevent ear infections however you can do things to help reduce your child chance of developing an infection:

 Health visitors are nurses or midwives who are passionate about promoting healthy lifestyles and preventing illness through the delivery of the Healthy Child Programme.
 They work with you through your pregnancy up until your child is ready to start school.